mra7072/AutomatedCableTester/README.md

 For Users
 1. Navigate to https://github.com/mra7072/AutomatedCableTester to download this repository and save to the directory of your choice
-2. Navigate to AutomatedCableTester/gui.py
+2. Navigate to AutomatedCableTester/
-3. Execute script to start GUI either by double-clicking script or through a command line interface by running "python3 gui.py".
+3. Execute script to start program by either by double-clicking gui.py script or through a command line interface by running "python3 gui.py".
 System can be configured to run program on boot by editing your /rc.local enviorment.
 Images are shown below.

 For Developers